 If you are reading this, you've noticed that we have unveiled our new design.
 This new design is cleaner and will allow us to add additional features easily.
 I think you will find that the forecast is easier to understand at a glance.

-Thanks to Ben Hunt and the folks at Scratchmedia for the design and graphics.
-They did an awesome job!
+Thanks to Ben Hunt for the design and graphics.
+He did an awesome job!

 If you have any comments about the design, or anything else, don't hesitate to contact us!

 Precipitation forecasting, and calculating precipitation forecast accuracy, is a bit different than temperature forecasting and calculating temperature forecast accuracy.

 With temperature forecasts, you are dealing in numbers.
 If a forecast says it is going to be 80 degrees, and it is 75, the error can be easily calculated.
 It was off by +5: it was 5 degrees too warm.

 Precipitation is different.
 A forecaster might predict a "slight chance of rain", or "snow likely".
 If it rains on a day a forecaster predicted a "slight chance of rain", was the forecast right?
 What if it doesn't rain?
 What if it only rained 1/100th of an inch?
 Or half an inch?
 It is not nearly as clear how one should grade accuracy in that case.

 The simplest thing to do is to call a forecast a "rain event" if the forecast mentions rain at all.
 There is some merit to this.
 When people hear "rain" they often think it is going to rain, even if it was preceded by "30 percent chance of".
 This basic accuracy statistic is useful, and it is used for the basic accuracy measurements on ForecastAdvisor.
 But it is basic, and we calculate more advanced statistics in ForecastWatch.